NewATHENA

 Motivation

 The large-scale scientific mission NewATHENA, rescoped by the European Space Agency (ESA) in November 2023, will explore the hot and energetic universe using advanced X-ray technology.
 The key component of the telescope will be hundreds of Silicon Porous Optics (SPO) modules arranged in an optical bench with a diameter of around 2.7 meters.
-Considering the overall size, the delicate cellular structure and the high aspect ratio in combination with the material-related challenges of Ti6Al4V, additive manufacturing using Direct Energy Deposition (DED) is a promising alternative to conventional processing.
+Considering the overall size, the delicate cellular structure and the high aspect ratio in combination with the material-related challenges of Ti6Al4V, Additive Manufacturing using Direct Energy Deposition (DED) is a promising alternative to conventional processing.

 Objectives and Approach

 An initial research activity based on direct contracting of the European Space Agency addressed the scaling and parallelization of process equipment and the basic feasibility of a hybrid approach combining Direct Energy Deposition and milling.
 Several development steps have been covered in a holistic manner starting with the system engineering of the production site.
-Subsequently an representative optical bench (diameter 1.5 meters) has been manufactured.
+Subsequently a representative optical bench (diameter 1.5 meters) has been manufactured.
 Lessons learned were incorporated into a following maturation activity and led to extensive adjustments to the design, process, build strategy and part handling to address fundamental challenges such as deformation and residual stresses.

 Innovation and Future Prospects